Alex Pennie

-Alexander Gregor Pennie (born 14 December 1985) is a musician who was previously in the band The Automatic from the Vale of Glamorgan, South Wales, where he provided unclean vocals as well as playing synthesizers and keyboards for the act.
-Pennie left The Automatic in late 2007.
-Since then he has been in other bands, the latest of which was the Goodtime Boys, which disbanded in 2015.
+Alexander Gregor Pennie (born 14 December 1985) is a Welsh musician and a former member of the band the Automatic, where he provided backing vocals in addition to playing the synthesizer and keyboard.
+He left the Automatic in late 2007, soon forming Goodtime Boys in 2009.
+They disbanded in 2015.

 Musical career

 The Automatic (2004–2007)

 Alex Pennie joined The Automatic in 2004 as backing vocalist and keyboard player after the band rebranded themselves The Automatic, after previously being known as White Rabbit.
 Pennie's unique vocal style and energetic live performances became trademark signatures of The Automatic.

 During his time in The Automatic Pennie was featured on Never Mind the Buzzcocks, and with bandmate Robin Hawkins stood in for Zane Lowe on BBC Radio 1.
 He also took on lead vocal responsibilities on the band's cover of "Gold Digger" by Kanye West and "Epic" by Faith No More.
 With writing commencing on the band's second album, Pennie was finding being in the band "increasingly unenjoyable", and after completing the Not Accepted Anywhere album tour, he left the band, playing his final date at Get Loaded in the Park on 25 August 2007.